Washington Court Records

 Who Can See Sealed Criminal Records in Washington?

-Only the record custodian can see sealed criminal records in Washington.
+Generally, record custodians may be able to see sealed criminal records in Washington.
 Other entities and even government agencies must obtain a court order to access sealed criminal records.
 Note that the court retains access to sealed criminal records of repeat offenders.

 How to Obtain Sealed Records in Washington